deejaygraham/deejaygraham.github.io/src/content/now.md

 - Organizing NE Bytes, our local .Net developer meetup.
 - Looking for opportunities to talk at other developer meetups.

-## WHat I'm Reading
+## What I'm Reading

+- "Steal Like an Artist" by Austin Kleon
+- "Windswept & Interesting" by Billy Connolly

+## What I Have Read

+- "12 Bytes" by Jeanette Winterson
+- "The Lost Cause" by Cory Doctorow
 - "Life in Code, a Personal History of Technology" by Ellen Ullman
 - "Winners Take All, The Elite Charade of Changing the World" by Anand Giridharadas

-## What I Have Read

-- "We have always lived in the castle" by Shirley Jackson
-- "Normal" by Warren Ellis

 #### Updated: